 This is a route I rode in May 2019, back then I could not have imagined what is happening now one year on.
 I find myself now looking back at the freedom we had to ride where ever we liked.
 Enjoy my reminiscing and stick this route on your to-do list for when lockdown restrictions are eased.

 This route offers a short loop taking in some of the best roads Wales can offer, beginning and finishing in Newtown (because I was staying with family in Welshpool, the next town north, and using this as my base).
 All in its about 130 miles and about 3.5 – 4 hours of riding time, factor in a couple of coffee and food stops and you have a chilled out day on the bike.

-The first leg heads South along the A483, a lovely twisty road that climbs up through the hills and the village of Llanbister, definitely personal favourite stretch of road.
+The first leg heads South along the A483, a lovely twisty road that climbs up through the hills and the village of Llanbister, definitely a stretch of road that’s a personal favourite.
 But note due to popularity amongst bikers there can often be a Police (Heddlu) presence on this road.
 Make a quick pit-stop at Cafe Express in Crossgates for a cuppa and maybe a cheeky fried breakfast at this busy biker haunt.
 After admiring everyone’s bikes, continue South on the A483 through the old Welsh towns of Llandrindod Wells, Builth Wells and then into Llandovery.

 In Llandovery, you can find a huge stainless steel statue of the Welsh resistance hero, Llewelyn ap Gruffydd, which was erected in 2001 to mark the 600th anniversary of his death.
 It is a short walk up a little hill and is well worth checking out.